-The Sorgenia Group made a loss in the first six months of 2014 of € 18.4 million, with a negative contribution to the CIR consolidation of €9.8 million; this contribution was fully offset by write-downs made in the consolidated financial statements at 31 December 2013.
+The Sorgenia Group showed a net loss \notin 18.4 million during the first half of 2014, with a negative contribution of \notin 9.8 million to the consolidated financial statements of CIR; this contribution was entirely offset by the write-downs included in the consolidated financial statements at 31 December 2013.

-Excluding Sorgenia, CIR's consolidated net result in the first half of 2014 is in line with that of the same period last year (a profit of € 5.8 million).
+Excluding Sorgenia, CIR consolidated net result in the first half of 2014 is in line with that of the same period last year (an income of \in 5.8 million) and has been determined by the overall positive contribution of the main group companies and by the improvement in the Parent Company's financial management.

-The contribution made by the operating subsidiaries to consolidated net income was € 0.9 million, down from € 14.6 million in the first half of 2013, due to the reduction in the results of the Sogefi Group.
+The contribution made by the operating subsidiaries to consolidated net income was \notin 0.9 million, down from \notin 14.6 million in the first half of 2013, due to the reduction in the results of the Sogefi Group, which was affected by extraordinary restructuring costs.
 Espresso and KOS have made profits in line with the same period last year.